bbmri-nl/BBMRIomics/README.md

 * More user documents about the BBMRIomics package can be found at https://bbmri-nl.github.io/BBMRIomics/usage.html

 ## (optional) Step 8: ssh access
 For more advanced users who would like to access the terminal of a workspace.
-You can "ssh <user_name>@<IP>" to the workspace where <user_name> is the same as defined in your authenticator app and the <IP> address is shown in the "Workspace Details".
+You can `ssh <user_name>@<IP>` to the workspace where <user_name> is the same as defined in your authenticator app and the <IP> address is shown in the "Workspace Details".
 You can "sudo su" to become a sudoer on the workspace in order to install necessary programs.

 # For developers